- Heraklion, the capital of the Greek island of Crete, is a diverse and fascinating destination with a rich history shaped by various civilizations.

 Known as the fourth largest city in Greece, Heraklion is a crucial stop along a tour of Greece’s island cities.
 There’s more to it than meets the eye; all you have to do to discover it is keep your feet in comfortable shoes and your eyes open!

-Whether you decide to visit Heraklion with kids, alone, or as a couple, getting out of your luxury hotels -or even budget hotels- and spending time in Heraklion -even if it is limited to a day or less- is a decision you won’t regret.
+Whether you decide to visit Crete with kids, alone, or as a couple, getting out of your luxury hotels in Heraklion -or even budget hotels- and spending time in Heraklion -even if it is limited to a day or less- is a decision you won’t regret.

 Let the history, culture, gastronomy, and old-time charm of Crete’s capital bewitch you, and we promise your first time in Heraklion won’t be your last!